leandrocandido/reservation-test/README.md

 - Create an account at **GitLab**
 - Create a private project of  **GitLab**  (free)
 - Fork the repository and work on the solution `Ryanair.Reservation.sln`.
-- Grant permissions and access to  **@ryanairLabs**  to make the pertinent observations.
 - We want to see the evolution of your code, so commits are welcome.
 - Please note that the application will be executed on other machines.
-Make sure you do not have local references.

-The solution must include a README_Candidate.md file as a sort of guide with a sequence of calls to accomplish a successful reservation that could be used during the review process.
-Any other consideration or explanation that the candidate wants to highlight about the design/implementation process should be also included in this file.
+The solution include a README_Candidate.md file to be used for any other consideration or explanation that the candidate wants to highlight about the design/implementation process.

-During development the candidate may find some ambiguities or missing specs and that is fine.
-Feel free to take the appropriate decisions and provide some explanations about them (README_Candidate.md).

 ---